buen0024/buen0024/README.md

 ## Current Focus

-I'm currently working on expanding my frontend development skills, with a particular interest in:
+I'm currently working on expanding my full-stack development skills, with a particular interest in:

 - Building performant PWAs with offline capabilities
 - Creating accessible user interfaces with React and Next.js
-- Developing native-like experiences on mobile devices
+- Backend development with Node.js, Express.js, and MongoDB
+- Cross-platform mobile development with React Native and Flutter
 - Exploring AI integration in web and mobile applications

 ## Let's Connect